pionxzh/Pornhub.js/doc/MIGRATE.md

 # Motivation

 This package was poorly written and maintained.
 And the code structure was not good.
-So I decided to rewrite it with a better structure, and more features.
+So I decided to rewrite it with a better structure and more features.

 Here are some of the biggest changes:
 * Rewrite with **TypeScript**